MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-fallback-hgs.md

     > After this step, the VMM service configures the supported hosts with primary and fallback HGS URLs.
 Only hosts on and above Windows Server 1709 support fallback HGS URLs.

 ## PowerShell command updates

+To use PowerShell command updates, follow these steps:

 1. The following two parameters are added to the existing **Set-SCVMHost** PowerShell command: